Low FODMAP Salad with Chicken & Maple Dijon

 This post contains affiliate links for products I recommend and personally use.
 If you purchase a product through these links, I may receive a small commission at no additional cost to you.
 Thank you so much for your support!

-You’ll definitely want to add this Rotisserie Chicken Salad to your easy recipe collection.
+You’ll definitely want to add this low FODMAP Salad with chicken to your easy recipe collection.
 It’s one you’ll be making time and time again, especially when you want to get a healthy meal on the table, lickety-split!

 1. Start with leftover chicken.
 This can be rotisserie chicken or cooked chicken breasts.